rromulos/command-vault/README.md

 - Add the ability to copy a command to the clipboard.
 - Add the ability for the user search by ID.

+## Notes
+- So far the executable is only available for Unix systems, feel free to build for Windows.